ibm-cloud-docs/EventStreams/messagehub114.md

 If a consumer fails after processing a message but before committing its offset, the committed offset information will not reflect the processing of the message.
 This means that the message will be processed again by the next consumer in that group to be assigned the partition.

-When committed offsets are next saved in Kafka and the consumers are restarted, consumers resume from the point they last stopped at.
+When committed offsets are saved in Kafka and the consumers are restarted, consumers resume from the point they last stopped at.
 When there is a committed offset, the `auto.offset.reset` property is not used.

 ### Committing offsets automatically